protocolbuffers/protocolbuffers.github.io/content/programming-guides/field_presence.md

 where the generated message API stores field values (only), and *explicit presence*, where the API also stores whether or not a field has been set.

-Historically, proto2 has mostly followed *explicit presence*, while proto3 exposes only *implicit presence* semantics.
-Singular proto3 fields of basic types (numeric, string, bytes, and enums) which are defined with the `optional` label have *explicit presence*, like proto2 (this feature is enabled by default as release 3.15).

 {{% alert title="Note" color="note" %}} We
 recommend always adding the `optional` label for proto3 basic types.
 This provides a smoother path to editions, which uses explicit presence by